CybercentreCanada/assemblyline-service-badlist/README.md

 By default, we assume that all the items added to the Badlist will be valid forever but that's not always the cases.
 You will also be able to set a DTL (Days to Live) period for items that belong to a source using `dtl`.

-If there are multiple sources with DTLs configured that raise an item, then the expiry date will be extended by the sum of the DTL values at the time of importing.
+If there are multiple sources with DTLs configured that raise an item, then the expiry date will be set such that it uses the longest requested DTL at the time of import.

 ## Image variants and tags